cwarden45/DTC_Scripts/Dante_Labs/README.md

 I checked my Veritas WGS and Genos Exome alignments, and this matches the genotype in my AncestryDNA report ([GA](IGV_F.rs5418.png)).

 **6) Fitness:** *Metabolism of essential amino acids (page 4)*: 23andMe upload says "People with your genetic profile are likely to have a **high** metabolism of essential amino acids" while AncestryDNA upload says "People with your genetic profile are likely to have a **normal** metabolism of essential amino acids".
 I believe this is due to a difference in the genotype for the [rs2295080](https://www.ncbi.nlm.nih.gov/snp/rs2295080) variant in the MTOR gene (TT for 23andMe on page 56; GG for AncestryDNA on page 56)

+I checked my Veritas WGS and Genos Exome alignments, and this matches the genotype in my 23andMe report ([TT](IGV_F.rs2295080.png)).

 **7) Fitness:** *Deficiency Of Colina (page 4)*: 23andMe upload says "People with your genetic profile **tend to have** a choline deficiency" while AncestryDNA upload says "People with your genetic profile are **likely not to have** a tendency for choline deficiency".
 I believe this is due to a difference in the genotype for the [rs4646365](https://www.ncbi.nlm.nih.gov/snp/rs4646365) variant in the PEMT gene (CT for 23andMe on page 70; CC for AncestryDNA on page 70)